crown21xd/wifiPasswordExtract/README.md

 ```

-2. then open the folder and search for the `wifi_keys.txt`.
+2. then open the folder and search for the `wifiPassword.txt`.

 3. After taking the Password you needed run `directoryAutoDelete.bat` to clear all